Logo252/graphql-api/README.md

 ```

 ### TO DO:
-- Add new entity: Book.
+1. Add new entity: Book with title and category.
 Add relation to this entity with author: One to Many.
+Update seed_db command (manage.py) accordingly to add multiple books to author.
-- Update API to be able to Create/Get/Update/Delete book by author.
+2. Update API to be able to Create/Get/Update/Delete book by author.
-- Update GraphQL to query/mutate books.
+3. Update GraphQL to query/mutate books.